sangramrath/DP-050-Migrating-SQL-Workloads-to-Azure/Instruction/dp-050-03_instructions.md

 1. Upon successful completion of the backup close **SQL Management Studio.**

+> [!IMPORTANT]
+> Don't delete the SQL Server VM running in Azure at this end of this lab.
+You will use it as the source for migration to Azure Database in Lab 4.

-Results: You have now completed the successful migration of SQL Server databases to SQL Server 2019 running in an Azure VM.
+Results: You have now completed the successful migration of SQL Server databases to SQL Server 2017 running in an Azure VM.